rcrews/docs-website/runtime/master/howto-storage.md

     - title: Storing Data Using Ozone
     url: ozone-storing-data/index.html
     description: >-
       Provides information about configuring and managing data using the Ozone object store.

     - title: Configuring Ozone Security
     url: ozone-security/index.html
     description: >-
-      Provides information about securing data in Ozone clusters and the access to this data.
+      Provides information about securing data in Ozone clusters and securing access to this data.
 ---

 Cloudera Runtime provides different types of storage components that you